 One of the TV shows had a studio audience and even some of the men admitted they also cut out eating in order to be able to go out and drink more.
 And part of the danger is that binge-drinking among young women have grown to resemble that of men.

 Drunkorexia or drunk-arexia seems to be surprisingly prevalent amongst certain age groups and as I've just mentioned, I remember going through a period when I was in late high school years and my early 20's of doing it too.
 I was part of the 'skinny at all costs' AND wanting to go out, be poppular and party without gaining weight brigade.

 I mean it combined two things every girl should apparently want - thinness with being a fun party girl!!!
 THESE things were being 'hip' and 'cool' which made me desirable and wanted!

-Another TV show interviewed a self admitted Drunkorexic, Fern Jarvis, an aspiring model who hails from London.
+A TV show interviewed a self admitted Drunkorexic, Fern Jarvis, an aspiring model who hails from London.
 She admitted knowing all too well that what she was doing was dangerous but also went on to say that she just tries to brush that out of her mind and not think about it.

 She told a story about how she went on a diet of beetroot and butternut for a few days and lost 6lbs knowing that she then had spare 6lbs of calories to drink!
+Talk about being trapped.

 Another motivation she mentioned was that by not eating all day (and some girls take this to greater extremes and don't eat for a number of days), she also felt more attractive going out because she didn't feel bloated.